OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 ### FTDI Basic

-The module connects to the MCU through the UART protocol and shares the same GND reference.
+The module connects to the MCU through the UART protocol and shares the reference to GND.

 ### RTC DS3231

-This peripheral is connected to the MCU through the I2C protocol, two pull-up resistors are used in the communication pins (see figure below).
+This peripheral is connected to the MCU through the I2C protocol; two pull-up resistors are used in the communication pins (see figure below).
 It also has a small battery to power it in case of power failure.

 |![fig:DS3231PinCon](img/ds3231SCH.PNG)|
 |-----------|